-We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders of Symbotic Inc. on Wednesday, March 1, 2023, beginning at 10:00 a.m., ET.
+We are pleased to invite you to attend the 2024 Annual Meeting of Stockholders of Symbotic Inc. on Friday, March 1, 2024, beginning at 10:00 a.m.
+ET.
 The Annual Meeting will be conducted virtually via live webcast.

-To participate in this year's Annual Meeting of stockholders, you must register beforehand by visiting www.proxydocs.com/SYM by 5:00 p.m.
-ET on February 28, 2023, which we refer to as the Registration Deadline.
+To participate in this year's Annual Meeting of Stockholders, you must register beforehand by visiting www.proxydocs.com/SYM and completing the registration process by 5:00 p.m.
+ET on February 29, 2024, which we refer to as the Registration Deadline.
 After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the Annual Meeting, will be emailed to you.
 You will not be able to attend the Annual Meeting physically.
 Once registered, you will be able to attend the Annual Meeting live via video webcast that will provide you with the ability to participate in the Annual Meeting, vote your shares and ask questions.

-Details regarding how to attend the meeting online and the business to be conducted at the Annual Meeting are more fully described in the accompanying Notice of 2023 Virtual Annual Meeting of Stockholders and Proxy Statement.
-We will mail a notice containing instructions on how to access this proxy statement and our annual report on or about Wednesday, January 18, 2023, to all stockholders entitled to vote at the Annual Meeting.
-Stockholders who prefer a paper copy of the proxy materials may request one on or before February 20, 2023, by following the instructions provided in the notice we will send.
+Details regarding how to attend the meeting online and the business to be conducted at the Annual Meeting are more fully described in the accompanying Notice of 2024 Virtual Annual Meeting of Stockholders and Proxy Statement.
+We will mail a notice containing instructions on how to access this proxy statement and our annual report on or about Friday, January 19, 2024, to all stockholders entitled to vote at the Annual Meeting.
+Stockholders who prefer a paper copy of the proxy materials may request one on or before February 20, 2024, by following the instructions provided in the notice we will send.